trust-ai/SafeBench/src/agent/gym_node/src/planning/README.md

 When you run the training jobs, conda or pip install the packages if anything is missing.

-### TODO (for Weijie):
-* ~~clean structure~~
-* Try this repo and train a ppo agent with 4-states obs so that you can get familiar with this repo and some basic tools.
-* Modify the `env_wrapper.py` to incorporate prediction embeddings to the state space.
-Use a different `OBS_TYPE` for any new observations you added.
-* Train another ppo agent with the new observation type, compare the performance with `OBS_TYPE=0` (the 4-states one).

 ### How to Run
 Simply run
 ```